AstaJoks/Ri-cine-photo/README.md

 ### Get in Touch Page

-  - A Get in Touch form will be implemented to allow users to contact 'RI'.
+  - A Get in Touch form will be implemented to allow users to contact RI Cine|Photo.
 The form will consist of the following fields:
       - First Name (required)
       - Last Name (required)
       - Email (required)
       - Telephone Number (required)
       - Message (optional)
   - On successful submission of the get in touch form, the user will be navigated to thank-you.html displaying a success message.
-  - This will allow user to contact 'RI' if they would like to make a booking or for any other queries.
+  - This will allow user to contact RI Cine|Photo if they would like to make a booking or for any other queries.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674264345/get_in_touch_form_d1j88n.webp" width="800px" height="auto"  alt="Get-in-touch-page"></p>